Ruby Dee: 1940–1959: Early acting roles

 Dee joined the American Negro Theatre as an apprentice, working with Sidney Poitier, Harry Belafonte, and Hilda Simms.
 She made her Broadway debut portraying a Native in the play South Pacific (1943).
 She played the title role in the Eugene O'Neill play Anna Lucasta.
 She met her future husband Ossie Davis in the post-World War II play Jeb (1946).
 That same year she was in her first onscreen role in the musical That Man of Mine (1946).
 The following year she acted in the crime film The Fight Never Ends (1947).

 She received national recognition for her portrayal of Rachel Robinson in the sports drama film The Jackie Robinson Story (1950).
 Bosley Crowther of The New York Times praised Dee's performance describing her as "the well restrained sweetheart".
 Also in 1950 she had an uncredited role in film noir No Way Out directed by Joseph L. Mankiewicz.
 She continued acting in films such as the historical crime film The Tall Target (1951), the sports film Go Man Go (1954), the music film St. Louis Blues (1958), and the British drama Virgin Island (1958).
-During this time she took a role in the film noir Edge of the City (1957) starring alongside John Cassavetes and Sidney Poitier.
+During this time she took a role in the film noir Edge of the City (1957) starring alongside John Cassavetes and Sidney Poitier, and in the film Take a Giant Step (1959) starring with Johnny Nash and Estelle Hemsley.